Chapter 4

 considerable specific

-momentum - significantly larger than it
+angular momentum - significantly larger than it corresponds to circular orbits near the horizon.
+In this

-called an accretion disk - a cloud of gas that swirls and
+cloud of gas that swirls and gradually

-sinks into tha black hole.
-In this accretion
+sinks into a black

-disk, the gas revolves around a black hole,
+hole.
+In this accretion disk, the gas revolves around a black

-is braked by viscous friction and, after gradually decreasing
+hole, is braked by viscous friction (and

 circular - spiral - orbits, is